Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 • Heroin is a potent, highly addictive opiate derived from opium poppies

-• As a Schedule I drug, heroin is defined as a drug that has no currently accepted medical use and a high potential for abuse
+• As a Schedule I drug in the United States, heroin is categorized as a substance that has a high potential for abuse and no currently accepted medical use in treatment

 • Known for its signature rush of euphoria, heroin works on the opiate receptors of the brain